demonreborn/Quick-File-Sorter/README.md

 # Scenario Example
 Need to sort specific media files out of your downloads folder by extension type?
-(IE Music .mp3)
+(IE Music .mp3) File Sorter can do that quickly and easily for you!
+Just select your target and output folders.
+File sorter can handle moving hundreds (perhaps even thousands?) of files for you.